 In the park you can follow 10km of nature trails which will take you through the grassland, moorland and woodland of the park.
-There are also water features to enjoy with several ponds and Fannyside Lochs.
+There are also water features to enjoy with several ponds and the picturesque Fannyside Lochs on the eastern side of the park.
 You can find out more about the trails and guided walks at the countryside ranger service within the park.
 Other facilities include a field archery course, golf course, children's play area, gift shop, cafe and picnic sites.

 Palacerigg is located less than half an hour's drive from Glasgow, Motherwell, Stirling or Falkirk.

 PostcodeG67 3HU - Please note: Postcode may be approximate for some rural locations

 Palacerigg Country Park Ordnance Survey Map - view and print off detailed OS map

 Palacerigg Country Park Open Street Map - view and print off detailed map

 Palacerigg Country Park OS Map - Mobile GPS OS Map with Location tracking